Law Clinic Client Freed After 18 Years in Prison

-Working with Burrell, Falk said, made statistics about racial inequities in the criminal justice system “more meaningful.”
+Working with Burrellq made statistics about racial inequities in the criminal justice system “more meaningful.”
 Black juveniles are eight time more likely to be prosecuted as adults than white juveniles, she said, while Blacks account for 37 percent of the incarcerated population but only 7 percent of Minnesota’s population.

-Falk noted that Burrell’s mother died three weeks after his arrest when her car crashed during a snowstorm as she driving home to Bemidji after visiting him at the Hennepin County Jail.
+Falk notes that, in another tragic twist, Burrell’s mother died three weeks after his arrest when her car crashed during a snowstorm as she driving home to Bemidji after visiting him at the Hennepin County Jail.

 “I don’t understand how someone could be so resilient and have such a positive attitude,” Falk said.
 “Mr. Burrell is truly remarkable.
 We just want him to have an opportunity in the outside world.
 He deserves it.”

 Falk, a Wisconsin native, said her involvement in Burrell’s case has reaffirmed her interest in working criminal justice.
 “I’m one of those examples of a student who really wanted to start as a prosecutor and then you get cases like this and you kind of get a hunger to be a defense attorney,” Falk said.

 DiTullio, also from Wisconsin, is working with the clinic as a paid intern.

 “We talked to all of these supporting folks and Myon himself to tell a clear, concise story of why he should be released and the support he will have,” DiTullio said.
 “It’s clear that regardless of the innocence component, his incarceration is not benefitting anyone, it’s obviously not benefitting him and it’s not benefitting society as a whole.”